lmagyar/prim-sync/README.md

   -uo, --unidirectional-outward      unidirectional outward sync (default is bidirectional sync) -d, --dry                          no files changed in the synchronized folder(s), only internal state gets updated and temporary files get cleaned up
-  -D, --dry-on-conflict              in case of unresolved conflict(s), run dry -v [CHARS], --valid-chars [CHARS]  replace [] chars in filenames with chars from CHARS (1 or 2 chars long, default is '()')
+  -D, --dry-on-conflict              in case of unresolved conflict(s), run dry -rs PATH, --remote-state-prefix PATH
-                                     Note: this is required only for the original Primitive FTPd SAF SD card access, will be removed
-  -rs PATH, --remote-state-prefix PATH
                                      stores remote state in a common .prim-sync folder under PATH instead of under the remote-folder argument (decreases SD card wear), eg. /fs/storage/emulated/0
                                      Note: currently only the .lock file is stored here